-With the Town of Scottsville as the epicenter, a twenty-mile radius was set and the work group began exploring locations for a future child care center.
-This area is comprised of four counties—southern Albemarle, Fluvanna, Buckingham, and Nelson—and as the workgroup sought to make a child care center a reality for these communities, All God’s Children Work Group was born.
-Our name, All God’s Children, reflects our desire to provide care to all children in our community regardless of their social, racial, religious, or economic status.
-Moreover, it reflects our desire to provide a holistic learning environment in order to address each child’s developmental, social, physical and spiritual needs.
+With the Town of Scottsville as the epicenter, a twenty-mile radius was set and the workgroup began exploring locations for a future child care center.
+This area is comprised of four counties—southern Albemarle, Fluvanna, Buckingham, and Nelson—and as the workgroup sought to make a child care center a reality for these communities.
+Our desire to provide care to all children in our community regardless of their social, racial, religious, or economic status and to provide a holistic learning environment in order to address each child’s developmental, social, physical and spiritual needs.
 We present every child with an opportunity to grow into a responsible member of their community.

 During the summer of 2015, the HeadStart program at Yancey Elementary School was suddenly discontinued.
-The board saw this as an opportunity to provide programming to 3 and 4-year-olds and proposed a partnership with Albemarle County School Board and the after school program at Yancey Elementary School, Club Yancey.
-After much discussion between the three partners, a plan was created and Little Learners of Tri-County was developed.
-Within three months, a preschool classroom was established, a DSS license was granted, two staff were hired, and children were enrolled.
+The Board of Directors saw this as an opportunity to provide a quality program to 3 and 4-year-old children and proposed a partnership with Albemarle County School Board and the after-school program at Yancey Elementary School, Club Yancey.
+After much discussion between the three partners, a plan was created and Little Learners Tricounty was developed.
+Within three months, a preschool classroom was established, a DSS license was granted, two teachers were hired, and children were enrolled.

-As the Little Learners preschool thrives, the All God’s Children Child Development Center is being prepared to offer care to children and is planned to be open in August 2016 based on a collaborate partnership with St Anne’s Parish.
-All God’s Children is housed at Christ Church on Glendower Road off of the Route 20 corridor, making it accessible for commuters traveling to and from Charlottesville from Fluvanna, Buckingham, Nelson, and southern Albemarle.
-We are currently working with the Virginia Department of Social Services to become licensed to provide care for children 6 weeks through 5 years old.
+As the Little Learners preschool thrived at Yancey Elementary School, the All God’s Children Child Development Center was being prepared to offer care to children and opened in August 2016 based on a collaborative partnership with St Anne’s Parish.
+The location at Christ Church made this school accessible for commuters traveling to and from Charlottesville from Fluvanna, Buckingham, Nelson, and southern Albemarle.
+All God’s Children is a fully licensed childcare offering care for children 6 weeks to 5 years of age.